thiagogre/web/README.md

 ## 💻 About the project

-My First Web is made with Html, CSS and Javascript, where you can see better about me.
+My First Web is made with Html, CSS and Javascript, where you can see about me more.

 ---